-As the global population grows from 7 billion in 2010 to a projected 9.8 billion by 2050, overall food demand is on course to increase by more than 50% and demand for animalbased foods by nearly 70%.
+As the global population grows from 7 billion in 2010 to a projected 9.8 billion by 2050, overall food demand is on course to increase by more than 50% and demand for animal-based foods by nearly 70%.
 Yet even today, hundreds of millions of people remain hungry and agriculture already uses almost half of the world's arable land.
 Furthermore, agriculture and related land-use change generate 25% of annual greenhouse gas emissions.
-To achieve the SDG targets, it is necessary to significantly transform our production and consumption patterns, producing more with less and reducing waste.
+To achieve the SDG targets, it is necessary to significantly transform our production and consumption patterns, producing more with less and reducing food loss and waste.

 This transformation will likely require the development of alternative food and feed sources (e.g. insects and synthetic meat) and new production technologies (e.g. precision farming) that must be assessed for any risks they pose to humans, animals, and the environment.
-To achieve sustainable consumption and reduce malnutrition, changes in dietary patterns will also be needed in the future.
+Same applies to the assessment of risks linked to the introduction of circular economy principles along the food supply chain, which could play a role in the transition to a more sustainable food system.
+To achieve sustainable consumption and reduce malnutrition, changes in dietary patterns will also be needed.
 This is reiterated in the EU Farm to Fork Strategy, which seeks opportunities to facilitate the shift to healthier diets and stimulate product reformulation.

 Sustainable production of safe food begins on farms.
-Therefore plant health, an important part of EFSA's mandate, is a cornerstone of food security and sustainable food systems.
+Therefore, plant health, an important part of EFSA's mandate, is a cornerstone of food security and sustainable food systems.
 The International Year of Plant Health in 2020 raised awareness of how protecting plant health can help end hunger, reduce poverty, protect the environment, boost economic development, and contribute to achieving the Sustainability Development Goals.

 Likewise, animal health and welfare are fundamental components of food safety.
 Safeguarding the health of animals reduces the incidence of zoonoses, supports the competitiveness of animal food production and contributes to the sustainability of rural communities.
 Specific attention will have to be paid to the fight against antimicrobial resistance, as this constitutes a major global public health threat.
 Joint efforts of all actors in livestock production will be needed to significantly reduce the use of antimicrobial substances.
+Achieving more sustainable aquaculture as well as seeking solutions for restoring soil health will need to complement these efforts.

 Another important aspect of animal health is the role of animals as intermediate hosts: The SARS-CoV-2 pandemic has demonstrated again the need for assessing and managing risks at the interfaces between wildlife habitats, domestic animals, and the human ecosphere with a systemic perspective.
+Future evaluations will also need to consider the impact of international trade, human movements, and climate change on the microbiological risks leading to the globalisation of food-borne diseases.

-Not the least the arguments mentioned above demonstrate the necessity of applying a "one health - one environment" approach for safeguarding public health: transdisciplinary cooperation of distinct scientific domains and organisations is dearly needed to address the complexity of the tasks at hand.
-As one result of this endeavour, integrated risk assessments will provide risk managers with a more comprehensive evidence basis for public health policy decisions.
+In many ways, the arguments mentioned above demonstrate the necessity of applying a "one health - one environment" approach for safeguarding public health, animal health, plant health and the environment: transdisciplinary and transboundary cooperation of distinct scientific domains and organisations is clearly needed to address the complexity of the tasks at hand.
+As one result of this endeavour, integrated risk assessments (for example, considering human, animal and plant health or the environment in a combined way), as well as risk benefit and risk - risk assessment, will provide risk managers with a more comprehensive evidence basis for public health policy decisions.